Local leaders of both parties agree Trump shares blame for attack on Capitol

 “He brought troops home, secured our borders, the recovery in our economy, not engaged in foreign wars — there were a whole lot of plusses,” Levinson said.
 “But he seems to always negate the positive things he does with his manner and his rhetoric.”

 In a Dec.
-27 op-ed article for The Press of Atlantic City, Brown called for Trump to accept Biden’s election.
+27 op-ed piece for The Press of Atlantic City, Brown called for Trump to accept Biden’s election.

+WASHINGTON (AP) — Congress confirmed Democrat Joe Biden as the presidential election winner …

 “Trump can be proud of his accomplishments, such as Operation Warp Speed and three Middle East peace treaties," Brown wrote more than a week before the violent protests.
 "He can leave an even greater legacy by putting his country first by ... congratulating Biden and gracefully transitioning power to the new president."